 Los Angeles chef Kryssie Tinsay Martinez was born in the Philippines but raised in southern California.
 She applies a fresh approach to traditional Pinoy dishes through her pop-up the “Modern Filipino Chef’s Table.”
-When she’s not hosting with Feastly, chef Kryssie is a sous chef with the Hilton Hotel group.
+Currently, she’s raising funds for a pop-up space in Orange County.

 How did you find your way into the historically male-dominated culinary industry?

 I worked hard.
 Perhaps twice as hard as men do.
 It’s a very challenging industry to be in and as a woman, I needed to make sure I asserted myself, stood my ground and not get pushed around.
 I also needed to make sure I stay top of food trends so I can keep up with the ever-changing culinary scene.

 Which ladies serve up culinary inspiration in your life?

 I used to watch Julia Child and Martha Stewart when I was growing up in the Philippines.
 Everything was in English but even though I didn’t completely understand what they were saying, I was amazed at how they would cook an omelet or fabricate a whole chicken.